jobisoft/TbSync/README.md

 ## Introduction

-TbSync is a central user interface to manage cloud accounts and access their contacts, task and calendar information directly from Thunderbird.
+TbSync is a central user interface to manage cloud accounts and access their contact, task and calendar information directly from Thunderbird.
 For example accounts from outlook.com, Office 365, Exchange, fruux.com and many more.
-Its main objective is to simplify the setup process for those accounts.
-The following providers (protocolls) are currently supported:
+Its main objective is to simplify the setup process for such accounts.
+The following providers (protocols) are currently supported:
 * Exchange ActiveSync (EAS v2.5 & v14.0), via [EAS-4-TbSync](https://github.com/jobisoft/EAS-4-TbSync)
 * CalDAV & CardDAV, via [DAV-4-TbSync](https://github.com/jobisoft/DAV-4-TbSync)